alephium/docs/docs/dapps/testing-and-debugging.md

   [devnet](/full-node/devnet), which has the same codebase as Alephium `mainnet` with differences only in configurations.

-Alephium also supports the ability to emit debug statement in the smart contracts, which is very useful to diagnose issues during development.
+Alephium also supports the ability to emit debug statements in the smart contracts, which is very useful to diagnose issues during development.